-My name is Cynthia Clampitt, and I am a writer, world traveler, and culinary historian.
+My name is Cynthia Clampitt, and I am a writer, speaker, world traveler, and culinary historian.
 I am a fourth-generation foodie who grew up in a family that shared my love of good food and the open road.
 I have been to 37 countries on six continents, and I’ve studied food, history, and/or cooking in many of those countries.
 (The image at the top of the blog is from a cooking class in Kerala, in southern India.)
 In this blog, I hope to share with you my travels, culinary and otherwise, some of the recipes I’ve discovered in my wanderings, and the fascinating histories of the foods that sustain and delight us.

 In recent years, I have been more focused on American food, and my book Midwest Maize examines the astonishing importance of corn on history and on the world today.
 But Midwest Maize has its own blog, so you won’t see a lot of the Heartland here on The World’s Fare.
 Likewise, my books Pigs, Pork, and Heartland Hogs and Destination Heartland: A Guide to Discovering the Midwest’s Remarkable Past, along with most other discoveries related to the Heartland, will appear on the Midwest Maize blog, rather than here.
 That said, the international nature of pork, despite a heartland focus, might find a few pork related tales and recipes appearing here here.
 So just look at them both. 🙂